Academy-Soft-Intellect/Linux-Course/04.Users_And_UsersGroups/info.md

 - id => show information about the current logged in user.
 - /etc/passwd => information about each user.  /etc/groups => information about groups.
 - useradd, usermod, userdel, userdel -r, passwd, chage, chage -l
+- su => allow a user to switch to a different user account.
+- In RH7, all members of group 'wheel' can use sudo to run commands as any user.
 - Sudo is a program that allows users to run programs with the security privilleges of another user, by default the superuser.
 [Sudo Info](https://en.wikipedia.org/wiki/Sudo)
 - usermod, userdel, useradd, passwd.